-A student should be able to get a UG Diploma if he/she completes:
+A student should be able to get a certificate if he/she completes:

 - a.
-50% of the credits for B.Tech.
-(80-85 credits) - b.
+50% of the credits for B Tech (80-85 credits) - b.
 50% of the program core courses - c.
-Students exiting the program after earning 50% credit requirements will be awarded a UG Diploma provided they secure an additional 6 credits through summer internships/apprenticeship of 2 months duration. - d.
+Students exiting the program after earning 50% credit requirements will be awarded a Certificate/ UG Diploma/ provided they secure an additional 6 credits through summer internships/apprenticeship for 2 months. - d.
 Students admitted through lateral entry cannot exercise the exit option as he will not be able to meet out the 50% Credits for B.Tech. degree.